Drivers

 Japanese Industrial Standard (JIS) screwdrivers.
 These look like Phillips drivers

-but I am told they are not the same thing.
+but I'm told they aren't the same thing.
 At first I was skeptical

 thinking someone was just trying to make another sale.
-However, I did find
+However, I found

 that the JIS drivers fit better into the screws on my Japanese engines and on my